Course Outline

 - Agent: Pneumonic plague (Bacterium)

-- Agent: Botulism (bacterium)
+- Agent: Botulism (Bacterium)

-- Agent: Tularemia (bacterium)
+- Agent: Tularemia (Bacterium)

-- Agent: Viral hemorrhagic fevers (Ebola, Marburg, Lassa, and Argentine)
+- Agent: Viral hemorrhagic fevers (Viral)

 - Why Biological Agents Would be Chosen as WMDs